 Your lifestyle and the way you style your hair can also be a factor contributing to alopecia hair loss.
 Hair care habits that can cause thinning hair or baldness include:

-Alopecia caused by all these above listed conditions is reversible and in about 90 percent of people with these conditions the hair returns within a few years after the underlying cause has been addressed.
-However, genetic and heredity alopecia cause permanent damage to the hair follicles and hair does not regrow at its own.
-Over the counter shampoos and conditioners and oral medications/ supplements claim to help regrow a receding hairline, but beware about 90% of the topical applications only claim
+Alopecia caused by all these above listed conditions is reversible and in about 90 percent of people with these conditions the hair returns within a few weeks or months after the underlying cause has been addressed.
+However, genetic and heredity alopecia (also known as androgenic alopecia) cause permanent damage to the hair follicles and hair does not regrow at its own.
+Over the counter shampoos and conditioners and oral medications/ supplements claim to help regrow a receding hairline, but are not a viable options to treat such type of alopecia.

-Heredity hair loss and the one caused by aging are irreversible processes since in these cases the hair follicles are permanently damaged.
-Whereas, hair loss caused by all other factors is reversible in 90% cases, and the hair returns as soon as the underlying cause is treated.
+Heredity hair loss and the one caused by aging are irreversible since in these cases the hair follicles are permanently damaged.
+Whereas, hair loss caused by all other factors listed above, the hair returns as soon as the underlying cause is treated.